U.S. Postal Service

 |

-Respondents were introduced to a proposal to potentially reduce costs by requiring that the long-term financial situation of the USPS always be considered by arbitrators handling USPS labor disputes.
+In the end, a majority of 62% recommended the first option, including 63% of Republicans.
+Among Democrats, just 50% recommended the proposal, but on a 0-10 scale of acceptability, a majority of 63% said it was at least "tolerable" (rated it 5-10).
+More Details Briefing Respondents were introduced to a proposal to potentially reduce costs by requiring that the long-term financial situation of the USPS always be considered by arbitrators handling USPS labor disputes.
 They were told: Another proposal deals with labor relations.
 It would change how collective bargaining disputes between the Postal Service and the labor unions that represent postal workers are resolved.
 Currently, if the Postal Service and a union cannot reach agreement, after a certain period they are both required to present their cases to a federal arbitrator, whose decision is binding.
 At present, arbitrators make their decisions based on what issues are raised by each side in the dispute, often including the long‐term financial condition of the Postal Service.
 Arbitrators must weigh all factors raised by either side.
 This proposal would require the arbitrator to take into account the current and long‐term financial condition of the Postal Service in every case.
-They evaluated arguments for and against the proposal.
+Arguments They evaluated arguments for and against the proposal.
 Both arguments were found convincing by bipartisan majorities, but the argument in favor did better.
 The argument in favor was found convincing by 71%, including majorities of both parties.
 The counter argument was found convincing by a smaller majority of 62%, including three quarters of Democrats and a bare majority of Republicans.
-At the end of the survey, they were asked to choose between the following options:
+Final Recommendation They were then asked how acceptable the proposal would be on a 0-10 scale, with 5 being “just tolerable.”
+A large majority of 69% found it acceptable (6-10), including 74% of Republicans and 63% of Democrats.
+In the end, respondents were asked to choose between the following:

 A clear majority of 62% recommended requiring that labor dispute arbitrators always take into account the Postal Service’s long‐term financial condition when considering a dispute.
 Partisan differences were relatively strong.
 Seventy-three percent of Republicans chose the proposal, while Democrats were divided.
 The proposal was then in the 21st Century Postal Service Act of 2012 (S. 1789) sponsored by Sen. Joseph Lieberman (D) in the 112th Congress, which passed the Senate with 47 Democrats and 13 Republicans voting in favor and 4 Democrats and 33 Republicans voting against.
 It was not taken up by the House.
 In 2015, this proposal was part of the Improving Postal Operations, Service, and Transparency Act (S. 2051), sponsored by Sen. Thomas Carper (D) in the 114th Congress, which did not make it out of committee.
 The proposal is not currently part of any active legislation. |